ninakersten/Masterthesis/README.md

  - In this git repository the first successful trial with BT20_full_Insulin.pdf can be regarded.
  - Do this for all cell lines and inhibitor combination: This results in about 32 networks
- - Calculate for all 32 networks the AUROC-score with the help of the DREAM-tool and take the mean score of all to compare the result to the other DREAM-Challenge particpants.
+ - Calculate for all 32 networks the AUROC-score with the help of the DREAM-tools (http://dreamchallenges.org/tools/) and take the mean score of all to compare the result to the other DREAM-Challenge particpants.